projectcalico/calico/networking/advertise-service-ips.md

 ### Big picture

-Enable {{site.prodname}} to advertise Kubernetes service IPs outside a cluster. {{site.prodname}} supports advertising a service’s cluster IPs and external IPs.
+Enable {{site.prodname}} to advertise Kubernetes service IPs outside a cluster. {{site.prodname}} supports advertising a service's cluster IPs and external IPs.

 ### Value

 Typically, Kubernetes service cluster IPs are accessible only within the cluster, so external access to the service requires a dedicated load balancer or ingress controller.
-In cases where a service’s cluster IP is not routable, the service can be accessed using its external IP.
+In cases where a service's cluster IP is not routable, the service can be accessed using its external IP.

 Just as {{site.prodname}} supports advertising **pod IPs** over BGP, it also supports advertising Kubernetes **service IPs** outside a cluster over BGP.
 This avoids the need for a dedicated load balancer.
 This feature also supports equal cost multi-path (ECMP) load balancing across nodes in the cluster, as well as source IP address preservation for local services when you need more control.